 Now The Important Part Bowling Ball or Equipment and When To Use The Open or Inside Line.

+2. Type Of Bowling Ball or Equipment - The Flipping Layout - This layout is just what it says it is, a flipping ball.
+This layout is used for playing the lanes more inside at about the 14 boards in at the arrows with a open line.
+This layout is used to stand left and give it room.
 This is also called the stacked layout.
 It is the pin at 4.5 inches from the pap (positive axis point) and the cg (center of gravity) or mass bias directly under it in a vertical line.
 The amount of length of the bowling ball is determined by how high above the fingers the pin is.
 In other words, the higher the pin the longer the ball moves down lane before it flips or breaks.
 The surface is usually a pearl or a shiny solid reactive bowling ball.
 Caution - If you use this on oil it will slide too far and never flip.